py-smart-gardena/hass-gardena-smart-system/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-> :warning: **Starting from version 1.0.0b5**: You might probably have to uninstall and reinstall the integration as credentials requirements and method has changed.
+> :warning: **Starting from version 1.0.0b5: You might probably have to uninstall and reinstall the integration as credentials requirements and method has changed.
+THERE IS A BREAKING CHANGE IN THE CONFIGURATION DUE TO AN UPDATE ON THE GARDENA API**

 ## About